16 best sustainable fashion brands

 Thought

-Best for: Clothes and socks made with natural materials.
+Best for: Socks made with natural materials.

-They're a slow fashion brand.
+Thought is a slow fashion brand.
 Some of the ways they're working to be as eco-friendly as they can include using natural and sustainable materials and creating pieces that are designed to last, both in terms of style and quality.

 -